mikeduval42/farmersmarket/README.md

 The app utilizes Ruby on Rails, MongoDB, and Heroku.

-To visit the app visit <a href="http://farmersmarketapp.herokuapp.com/">
+Check out <a href="http://farmersmarketapp.herokuapp.com/"> Farmer's Market App </a>